kidonng/notion-appimage/README.md

 I would rather use the web version than other solutions.

-If you are on Arch Linux, I recommend [`notion-app-electron`](https://aur.archlinux.org/packages/notion-app-electron) on AUR which is inspired by this repack.
+If you are on Arch Linux, I recommend [`notion-app-electron`](https://aur.archlinux.org/packages/notion-app-electron) on AUR which is (co-)maintained by me.

 ### What about [notion-enhancer](https://github.com/notion-enhancer/notion-repackaged)?